abebriones94/abebriones94/README.md

 - 👋 Hello there!

-- 📚 I have been self-teaching myself Full Stack Development since August 2022.
+- 📚 I have been self-teaching myself Software Development since August 2022.
 I'm motivated to learn non-stop and become a valuable team member.

 - 💬 If you are interested, I would be glad to have a conversation.